UQ-PAC/gtirb-semantics/README.md

 ## Use with other tools
 Some boilerplate Scala code has been provided in ```extras/retreive```.
 This minimal solution deserialises a .gts file and retrieves the IPCFG, text sections for each module, and semantic information for each module.

+Coming soon to ```extras/spelunk``` is a lightweight python tool for dumping contents of a .gts file.

 ## Disassembly Pipeline
 An example pipeline of disassembly -> instruction lifting -> semantic info -> compression -> serialisation -> deserialisation -> decompression is located in scripts/pipeline.sh.